MicrosoftDocs/sdk-api/sdk-api-src/content/ras/nc-ras-rasdialfunc.md

 <a href="https://msdn.microsoft.com/579a9038-8216-4948-a065-fd45b97da73a">RasDial</a> calls
 <b>RasDialFunc</b> with <i>dwError</i> set to zero upon entry to each connection state.
 If an error occurs within a state,
 <b>RasDialFunc</b> is called again with a nonzero <i>dwError</i> value.

-#### - rasconnstate [in]

-Specifies the
-<a href="https://msdn.microsoft.com/42047265-1b0f-4449-842c-e860b8fb6728">RASCONNSTATE</a> enumerator value that indicates the state the
-<a href="https://msdn.microsoft.com/579a9038-8216-4948-a065-fd45b97da73a">RasDial</a> remote access connection process is about to enter.

-#### - unMsg [in]

-Specifies the type of event that has occurred.
-Currently, the only event defined is WM_RASDIALEVENT.

 ## -returns